Naran (film)

 The film features original songs composed by Deepak Dev and background score by Ouseppachan.
 Naran was released in Kerala on 3 September 2005 prior to Onam.
+The film became the third highest-grossing film of the year behind Rajamanikyam and Udayananu Tharam.

 Plot

 Mullankolli is a rustic remote village in Wayanad district of northern Kerala.
-Velayudhan is an orphan whose pregnant mother had come floating during heavy floods years ago, and was brought up by a do-gooder and a feudal landlord named Puthusseri Valiya Nambiar.
+Velayudhan is an orphan whose pregnant mother had come floating during heavy floods years ago, and was brought up by a kind feudal landlord named Puthusseri Valiya Nambiar.
 Velayudhan grows up into a kind-hearted local goon who hates injustice and has set his own rules for the villagers who are scared of him including local moneylender and panchayat's member Kurup and Valiya Nambiar's son-in-law Gopinath Nambiar, who wants to rule over the village in his own way.
-When Velayudhan plants a stick or rod, which means that it has his stamp of authority.
-The only men whom he listens are Valiya Nambiar and Kelappan, who looked after him as a child.
+When Velayudhan plants a stick or rod, it means that it has his stamp of authority.
+The only men he listens to are Valiya Nambiar and Kelappan, who looked after him as a child.

 The villagers including Kurup and Gopinathan regularly bring goons from outside the village to fight Velayudhan but to no avail.
 Velayudham meets three women in his life - a prostitute Kunnummel Shantha, his childhood crush Janaki and Kelappan's daughter Leela.
 Janaki's husband Krishnan, who runs a PDS store and is a heavy drinker, hates Velayudhan as he was Janaki's childhood crush.
 Gopinathan has his eyes over Janaki as well and Velayudhan despite knowing Gopi's true colors doesn't harm him solely due to his respect towards Gopi's wife Sunanda and Valiya Nambiar's daughter.
 During the annual temple festival in the village, Kurupp accepts donations from most of the villagers, where he hires goons from Mattanchery to fight Velayudhan.

 Just before their fight, Gopi gives them extra payment to stab Velayudhan in the dark.
-However all their efforts are in vain and all of them are beaten up by Velayudhan shortly before Velayudhan gets arrested by the police for the same.
+However, all their efforts end in vain and all of them are beaten up by Velayudhan shortly before Velayudhan gets arrested by the police for the same.
 Later the SI lets him free after learning of his innocence from an elderly constable.
 Soon, the monsoon season arrives and Velayudhan gets engaged in his routine adventure of getting hold of articles (including large tree trunks) which come flowing with the stream water as part of the floods.
 Assisted by Kelappan and boat man Ahmed, Velayudhan is trying to get hold of a fast-flowing tree log when Hamsa, a goon hired by Gopi, cuts off the hanging rope tied to a tree using which Velayudhan balances himself and also gets hold of objects.